Skip to content

 At present, when Muncher overlaps with the fruit, nothing happens.
 This is because we have not added the collision detection code like has been done for the pellets, ghosts and walls.

-Modify the update function so that it checks for the collision between Muncher and the fruit and awards points based on the index of the fruit in the list.
+Add the following code before the call to pgzrun.go() so that it checks for the collision between Muncher and the fruit and awards points based on the index of the fruit in the list.
 The first item will be worth 1,000 points, the second item 2,000, the third item 3,000 points and so on.

 if fruit is not None: